wuzhengy/TAU/Put and Request.md

 Therefore, the `get` method is replaced by request and callback.
 The TAU DHT engine will setup a get queue to ensure the key uniqueness, so the request will not flood the system.

 ## Pub/Sub and P2p
-Using DHT as loose coupling cache and blockchain as peer index, we are proposing new communication ways to implement pub/sub and p2p.
+Using DHT as loose coupling cache and blockchain as peer index, we are proposing new communication ways to implement pub/sub and p2p on top of pub/sub.
+The classical peer to peer direct communication or through relay has problems to deal with firewalls and proxies.
+It also fails when peers getting offline.
+We change the model from "peer - (relay) - peer" to "peer - pub/sub - dht - pub/sub - peer ".
+Any communication is a pub/sub action with dht.
+The mutable key is used as channel to tell what type of data it is.
+At the same time, each data item is self-explain with type meta-info.

 ### Pub/sub
 A peer publishes value through mutable item key to announce a new block.
 Pub-key + ChainID + Blk.
 The same idea applys chatting.
 The new block publisher can also publish 50 immutable previous blocks into a mutable item.
 Pub-key+ChainID+blk+previous, X1 ..
 X50, for nodes to sync.
 This helps peers not on chain be able to access chain data for readonly purpose.
 Each put immutable item will always need get testing on dht to avoid flooding.
+* Since DHT does not garantee data availbility, different peers will see different things, some peers will get the data, some peers will not.
+Therefore, we use following way to establish "p2p over dht" communication.
+It uses batch data putting rather then one after one.
+It has potential to be hacked, but since key X is essentially a secrete, so third party will find hard to capture this request.
-### P2P
+### P2P over DHT pub/sub
 On chain peers communicate to each other for demand and request, therefore the value is encrypted using receiver's pub-key.
-Key format: Pub-key(S) + ChainID + Pub-key(R) + Blk + Timestamp.
 ```
 A requests data from B
 1. A put immutable key X into mutable demand item via channel: chainID + blkDemand + timestamp ( value: immutable key X)